 For the low-index cladding confinement method, air-gap thicknesses were varied from 0.05 to 0.2 µm in 0.05 µm increments.
 For the high-index core confinement method, the core refractive indices were varied from 1.5 to 1.7.
 And in the metal-cladding confinement method, two different metals were used: aluminum and tungsten.
 The FDTD simulations model the incident light as a continuous plane wave for incidence angles between 0° and 30°, and assume a red-colored filter since diffraction effects are most prominent at longer wavelengths.

 The simulations of low-index confinement showed, in the case of the thinnest air gap, light loss due to frustrated TIR–the evanescent wave in the air gap couples over to the adjacent dielectric.
-With incidence angles from 0° to 10°, comparable performance was observed for 0.1, 0.15, and 0.2 µm air-gap layers; however, for incidence angles above 10°, a breakdown in confinement occured for all air-gap values.
+With incidence angles from 0° to 10°, comparable performance was observed for 0.1, 0.15, and 0.2 µm air-gap layers; however, for incidence angles above 10°, a breakdown in confinement occurred for all air-gap values.
 For the high-index core confinement method, the higher-index 1.7 value confines the light better due to improved TIR.
 And finally, for the metal-cladding method, optical efficiency is much better for aluminum over the absorptive and less-conductive tungsten material.

 Both TIR methods can yield significant improvement (10%) in optical efficiency over a reference plain-pixel design, while the metal-cladding method performs best in terms of eliminating optical crosstalk.
 These improvements are comparable to other methods for increasing efficiency and reducing crosstalk, such as thinning the image-sensor stack.
 Paying careful attention to CMOS pixel design should allow scaling of CMOS image sensors to pixel sizes even smaller than 1.75 µm.